-Table 2.5 Use Case 4 Bus Rapid Transit Signal Priority Optimization, Trip Times and Safety System
+Table 2.5 Use Case 4 Bus Rapid Transit Signal Priority Optimization, Trip Times and Safety System Requirements

-Requirements

 Identifier Requirement Comment VM THEA-UC4-001 Transit vehicle shall send Signal Request Message (SRM) to RSU when vehicle matches the location of the intersection approach.
-A signal green is requested at approach to the intersection by the transit vehicle, or the current green is requested to be extended. Т THEA-UC4-002 SRM from transit vehicles shall be forwarded by the RSU to the transit central A green request is received by RSU and sent on to transit central. т THEA-UC4-003 Transit central shall compare bus VIN, location and time to bus schedule.
-Transit central authenticates the VIN and other information. т THEA-UC4-004 If bus is behind schedule, the transit central shall return the SRM to the originating RSU.
-Transit central grants priority, if the bus is behind schedule т THEA-UC4-005 The TSP shall request signal priority of the controller when SRM is received from transit central, and is of the highest priority.
-In case of a higher priority, such as rail gates or emergency vehicle, the RSU does not grant priority. Т THEA-UC4-006 TSP shall receive priority status from the Controller Unit (CU).
-This ensures the intersection is going to Priority for that phase. т THEA-UC4-007 TSP shall send Signal Status Message (SSM) to bus.
+A signal green is requested at approach to the intersection by the transit vehicle, or the current green is requested to be extended. Т THEA-UC4-002 SRM from transit vehicles shall be forwarded by the RSU to the transit central A green request is received by RSU and sent on to transit central. Т THEA-UC4-003 Transit central shall compare bus VIN, location and time to bus schedule.
+Transit central authenticates the VIN and other information. Т THEA-UC4-004 If bus is behind schedule, the transit central shall return the SRM to the originating RSU.
+Transit central grants priority, if the bus is behind schedule Т THEA-UC4-005 The TSP shall request signal priority of the controller when SRM is received from transit central. Т THEA-UC4-005a The TSP application shall utilize NTCIP 1211 to communicate a priority request to the Controller Unit (CU). Т THEA-UC4-006 TSP shall receive priority status from the CU.
+This ensures the intersection is going to Priority for that phase. Т THEA-UC4-007 TSP shall send Signal Status Message (SSM) to bus.
 Priority status is sent to bus Т THEA-UC4-008 Bus shall receive SSM from TSP.
-SSM has priority information for that bus. т THEA-UC4-009 SSM shall be displayed as a bus driver notification.
-Driver may be accustomed to priority and assume priority, as lesson learned from other priority systems Т In case the bus priority is superseded by a higher priority, such as intersecting emergency vehicle THEA-UC4-010 Signal controllers shall prevent vehicles from blocking bus stop entrance when the bus is behind schedule.
-This allows a bus to enter/exit a stop by clearing the path to the stop of other vehicles by holding the green longer. т THEA-UC4-011 TSP shall issue an alert to participant pedestrians that a bus is approaching intersection where a bus is about to be given priority. Т
+SSM has priority information for that bus. Т THEA-UC4-009 SSM shall be displayed as a bus driver notification.
+REMOVED: This requirement was deleted over safety concerns of distracting the driver. Т THEA-UC4-010 Signal controllers shall prevent vehicles from blocking bus stop entrance when the bus is behind schedule.
+REMOVED: This requirement was deleted as the street TSP was deployed on is a transit only street. Т THEA-UC4-011 TSP shall issue an alert to participant pedestrians that a bus is approaching intersection where a bus is about to be given priority.
+REMOVED: This requirement was deleted as the it was found Т